TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 11/Numbers 11.3.md

 ---

-And the name of that place was called Taberah, because the fire of Jehovah burnt among them.
+The name of that place was called Taberah, because Yahweh's fire burnt among them.